prezaeeb/Anomaly-Detection/README.md

     - **Exploration**: My data exploration begins with a preliminary inspection of the dataset.
 I use the **Pandas .info()** method to quickly identify key characteristics like **data types**, **the number of non-null values**, and **overall memory consumption**, which informs the subsequent data cleaning and transformation steps.

     - **Transforming non-numerical to numerical** features unsing **one-hot-encoding** in **Pandas**
+    - **Standardization**: By standardizing the dataset, we ensure that the data fed into the models is of high quality and integrity, which is critical for achieving reliable results.